Yves Sarault: Playing career

 As a youth, Sarault played in the 1985 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Salaberry-de-Valleyfield.

-Sarault was drafted 61st overall by the Canadiens in the 1991 NHL Entry Draft.
+Sarault was drafted 61st overall by the Canadiens in the 1991 NHL entry draft.
 From July 18, 2008, he played for German team ERC Ingolstadt in DEL after previous spells with EHC Basel, SC Bern, Genève-Servette HC and HC Davos in the Swiss NLA league from 2002 to 2008.
 Sarault has also participated for Team Canada in the Spengler Cup.

-After initially starting the 2009–10 season with lower professional league team Rivière-du-Loup CIMT in the LNAH, Sarault left for Europe on December 16, 2009, signing for the remainder of the season with Vienna Capitals of the Austrian Erste Bank Hockey League.
-After returning to Rivière-du-Loup for a further two seasons, Sarault was traded at the draft to fellow club the Cornwall River Kings for the 2012–13 season on June 17, 2012.
+After initially starting the 2009–10 season with lower professional league team Rivière-du-Loup CIMT in the LNAH, Sarault left for Europe on December 16, 2009, signing for the remainder of the season with the Vienna Capitals of the Austrian Erste Bank Hockey League.
+After returning to Rivière-du-Loup for a further two seasons, Sarault was traded at the draft to the Cornwall River Kings fon June 17, 2012.

 Coaching career

 He joined the staff of Swiss club Lausanne HC as an assistant in 2014 and was promoted to the head coaching position during the 2017-18 season after the sacking of Dan Ratushny.
 On February 8, 2018, Sarault was relieved of his duties after five straight losses.

 On January 22, 2021, Sarault was named head coach of EHC Visp in the Swiss League (SL).
 He led the team to the playoffs but were swept in the quarterfinals by future SL champion, HC Ajoie.
 Sarault was not renewed as head coach following the 2020–21 season.

-Sarault working as a hockey analyst for the National League's official broadcaster, MySports, before returning to the coaching ranks in accepting the head coaching role with SCL Tigers of the NL on January 16, 2022.
+Sarault working as a hockey analyst for the National League's official broadcaster, MySports, before returning to the coaching ranks with accepting the head coaching role with SCL Tigers of the NL on January 16, 2022.

 Personal life

-His daughter Courtney Sarault is a short track speed skater and has represented Canada at the 2022 Winter Olympics.
+His daughter Courtney Sarault is a short track speed skater and represented Canada at the 2022 Winter Olympics and the 2026 Winter Olympics where she won four medals as a member of the short track relay team.